-Math 11.01 CRN 01536 Finite Mathematics De Anza College FALL 2017 9:30 am - 10:20 am 5 days: MTWThF Instructor: Roberta Bloom
+Math 11.07 CRN 31054 Finite Mathematics De Anza College WINTER 2019 10:30 - 11:20 am 5 days: MTWThF Instructor: Roberta Bloom

 Welcome to Math 11 Finite Mathematics!

 Finite Math covers a variety of topics united by their focus on mathematical techniques used in business applications.
 The growing field of "business analytics" encompasses many types of applications; the topics we learn give insight to some methods used in industry, although we will explore them on a smaller scale.
 Topics include linear models and optimization, probability and related models, exponential models and financial calculations.